Osella: Formula One

 Osella's first Formula One car, the FA1, was designed by Giorgio Stirano.
 Powered by Ford Cosworth DFV, the car was presented in a black and white livery with large Denim branding on the sidepods.
-After a difficult beginning of the season, Eddie Cheever was able to qualify regularly but finished just one race in the whole season.
+After a difficult beginning to the 1980 season, Eddie Cheever was able to qualify regularly but finished just one race in the whole season.
 The car suffered from unreliability problems and was aerodynamically inefficient.
 Many components were manufactured in-house – a strategy that although financially viable, often resulted in poorly designed material.

 For the 1982 season, Osella fielded two cars, one for Jean-Pierre Jarier and one for Riccardo Paletti.
 The team hired Giorgio Valentini and Tony Southgate to design a new car, with input from Enzo Osella himself.
 Most of these attempts brought little improvement as high-tech solutions could not be financed.
 Jarier finished fourth at Imola in 1982 (where only 14 cars started) and scored the first Championship points for the young team in a car that was by now dubbed Osella FA1C.
 Towards the end of the season tragedy struck, when Riccardo Paletti was killed in a start-line accident at the 1982 Canadian Grand Prix.